awsdocs/amazon-s3-developer-guide/doc_source/S3OnOutpostsRestrictionsLimitations.md

 + Outposts buckets can only be accessed using access points and endpoints\.
 + Maximum number of access points per Outposts bucket is 10\.
 + Access point policies are limited to 20 KB in size\.
-+ The Outposts bucket owner account must own all objects in the bucket\.
++ The S3 on Outposts bucket owner account is always the owner of all objects in the bucket\.
-+ The Outposts bucket owner account can only perform operations on an Outposts bucket\.
++ Only the S3 on Outposts bucket owner account can perform operations on the bucket\.
 + Object size limitations are consistent with Amazon S3\.
 + All objects stored on S3 on Outposts are stored in the `OUTPOSTS` storage class\.
-+ All objects that are created must be owned by the Outposts bucket owner\.
++ All objects stored in the `OUTPOSTS` storage class are stored using server\-side encryption with Amazon S3\-managed encryption keys \(SSE\-S3\) by default\.
+You can also explicity choose to store objects using server\-side encryption with customer\-provided encryption keys \(SSE\-C\)\.
++ If there is not enough space to store an object on your Outpost, the API will return an insufficient capacity exception \(ICE\)\.

 ## API operations supported by Amazon S3 on Outposts<a name="S3OnOutpostsAPILimitations"></a>